THERAPY FOR HEALTHCARE WORKERS

 Your World

+Healthcare has its own culture and is difficult to explain it to people who haven’t lived inside it.
 I’ve spent over a decade working as a social worker in hospitals, emergency departments, hospice settings, and clinics.
 To this day I still work as an ED social worker alongside my private practice.